bethkux/ASS_ENR1/identification_of_responsibilities.md

 #### Responsibilities

-1. User interface (UI) interaction and navigation
-    - Provide access to the list of enrolled courses.
-    - Allow student to select the course for cancellation.
-    - Confirm intent before proceeding.

-2. Enrollment cancellation processing
-    - Validate that the enrollment exists and can be canceled.
+##### Cancellation processing responsibilities
 - Update course capacity and student list.
 - Log the cancellation event for auditing.

-3. Confirmation and notification
-    - Update the student’s schedule to remove the course.
+- Remove cancelled course from student's schedule
+- Update student capacity and info of tickets for the cancelled enrollment

+##### Notification responsibilities
 - Send confirmation via notification or email.

+##### Course listing responsibilities
-    - Persist all changes to the database.
+- Provide access to the list of enrolled courses.
+- Allow course selection for cancellation.

+##### Cancellation validation responsitilities
+- Validate that the enrollment exists and can be canceled.
+- Validate compliance with faculty rules for cancellation
+- Block cancellations during non-enrollment times

 ### Feature: Student profile update